ORelio/Spotlight-Downloader/README-En.txt

 It is useful in the following use cases:
  - Download the whole Spotlight library with maximum image resolution and metadata
- - Define Spotlight images as wallpaper, not only on Windows 10 but also on previous versions
+ - Define Spotlight images as wallpaper, not only on Windows 11 but also on previous versions
- - Define Spotlight images as global lock screen on Windows 7, 8 and 10, without ads on Windows 10
+ - Define Spotlight images as global lock screen on Windows 7/8/10/11, without ads on Windows 10/11
  - Chain SpotlightDL with your own scripts and apps by taking advantage of the url mode

 ============